The arc (s?) of the normal aging heart -

 Levine et al first demonstrated that lifelong endurance athletes ( 25 years or more of running a lot) had left ventricular compliance virtually identical to those of sedentary 20-30 years olds.
 Then they compared ventricular compliance in four groups of 25 each of people who exercised at various levels over a 25 years period.
 These were all subjects over the age of 64 and were screened to excluded pre-existing heart disease.Group 1 was sedentary people who exercised no more than one session per week.
 Group 2 were labelled "causal exercisers" and exercised 2-3 times per week.
 Group 3 (Labelled as committed exercisers}worked out 4-5 times per week and the "competitive" group trained 6-7 times per week and regularly raced.The racers had the most elastic ventricles while group 3 was "very close" in terms of ventricular compliance while groups 1 and 2 has significantly stiffer hearts.

 Next Levine studied a group of 70 year old subjects and an exercise program was unsuccessful in improving the reduced compliance observed in that group.
-Next a study was able to show that middle aged subjects with a year long exercise program ( that involved in part high intensity interval training) was able to increase their ventricular compliance.
+Next a study was able to show that middle aged subjects with a year long exercise program ( that involved in part high intensity interval training) were able to increase their ventricular compliance.

 My main question in this regard is "how much exercise "is sufficient to maintain a healthy compliant left ventricle."
 Levine's amazingly compliant (pun intended) subjects not only stuck with program for a full year but after the first 6 months participated in a hig intensity interval program using the 4X4 workout program that involves 4 minutes of exercise at 95% of maximal heart rate followed by 4 minutes of rest done four times.